Chart Color Schemes

 An assessment of population growth drivers in Beenleigh reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Beenleigh's population is approximately 8,947 as of Aug 2025.
-This figure represents an increase of 522 people since the 2021 Census, which recorded a population of 8,425.
-The growth is inferred from ABS data: an estimated resident population of 8,938 in June 2024 and an additional 44 validated new addresses since the Census date.
-This results in a population density ratio of 1,166 persons per square kilometer, comparable to averages across other locations assessed by AreaSearch.
-Beenleigh's growth rate of 6.2% since the census is within 2.4 percentage points of the national average (8.6%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 57.9% of overall population gains in recent periods.
+Beenleigh's population was approximately 8,947 as of November 2025.
+This figure represents an increase of 522 people, a 6.2% rise from the 2021 Census which recorded a population of 8,425.
+The change is inferred from the estimated resident population of 8,938 in June 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 1,166 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Beenleigh's growth rate of 6.2% since the census is within 2.7 percentage points of the national average of 8.9%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 57.9% of overall population gains during recent periods, driving primary growth in the area.

-For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Future demographic trends project an above median population growth for the area, with an expected expansion of 1,629 persons to 2041, representing an increase of 18.1% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
+Looking ahead, demographic trends project an above median population growth for Australian statistical areas.
+Beenleigh is expected to expand by 1,629 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 18.1% in total over the 17 years.

 Frequently Asked Questions - Population